-Double Ka Meetha is a desi version of English bread pudding.
-And I must tell you it tastes equally delicious and decadent.
-Double Ka Meetha is the kind of dessert you want to make for the festive celebration.
-It has a mouth melting texture, sweet tempting aroma and an amazing character around it.
-How can one not like this royal dessert?
-Double Ka Meetha is the perfect Indian dessert for the large gatherings and totally scrumptious enough to pull compliments from the family and friends.
+Double Ka Meetha is a Indian style bread pudding.
+It is the kind of dessert you want to make for the festive celebration.
+Double Ka Meetha has a mouth melting texture, sweet tempting aroma, and it is the perfect Indian dessert for large gatherings.

 This festive season I am sticking to Whyte Farms milk and ghee to prepare deliciously safe and unadulterated dishes for my family.
 And why not?
 Because they deliver each product with great care at your doorstep.
 So all of you have to do is list down your milk requirement for the festive season, punch your order and then prepare your favorite desserts without worrying about the quality of the milk.